 In the 1970s, Bill's song "Talking to the Wall" was recorded by Michael Nesmith and the Second National Band for their 1972 album Tantamount To Treason Volume 1.

 Bill recently announced a new project, Time and Again Gallery, which will feature archival vintage photographs of The Monkees and other pop culture icons for purchase.
-A message and video from Bill can be found below, and be sure to follow Time and Again on Facebook!
+A message and video from Bill can be found below, and be sure to follow Time and Again on Facebook and visit the website!